onni2/ReiknS1/readme.txt

 *****
 * Canvas Group:
 * Name & Kt: Marteinn Lundi Kjartansson kt.250202-2960
-* Name & Kt: Óðinn Karl Skúlason kt.
+* Name & Kt: Óðinn Karl Skúlason kt.300399-
 *
-* Operating system:
+* Operating system: Windows
-* Compiler:
+* Compiler: Visual Studio Code Compiler
-* Text editor / IDE:
+* Text editor / IDE: Visual Studio Code
 *
-* Have you taken (part of) this course before:
+* Have you taken (part of) this course before: No neither one of us have taken part of this course.
 *
-* Hours to complete assignment (optional):
+* Hours to complete assignment (optional): Part A: 10 hours, Part B: 3 hours.
 *
 *************************************************************************
 *****/